Get EnterpriseAM daily

 ** CATCH UP QUICK on the top stories from today’s EnterpriseAM:

-☀️ TOMORROW’S WEATHER- We’re in for a cool, breezy day in the capital tomorrow with plenty of sunshine.
-Temperatures are set to peak at just 21°C before cooling down to 11°C, according to our favorite weather app.
+🌤️ TOMORROW’S WEATHER- We’re in for another cool, breezy day in Cairo, with a high of 21°C and a low of 11°C, according to our favorite weather app.

 2